macintux/riak-application-guide/front.md

 I grabbed a copy of
 [Bruce Tate's *Seven Languages in Seven Weeks*](http://pragprog.com/book/btlang/seven-languages-in-seven-weeks).
-With my background in server and network administration, and a bit of server-side software development experience, the first language that really piqued my interest was Erlang.
+With my background in server and network administration, and a bit of server-side software development experience, Erlang grabbed me and has yet to let go.

 Learning Erlang led me to discover Basho and NoSQL technologies, and ultimately a job as technical evangelist for Basho, where I helped